What Is It?

 - 1,000 Books: Ready for Kindergarten pencil box

 4.)
-At the 1000 books milestone, your child will receive a completion certificate, a Ready For Kindergarten pencil box which contains a pencil, an eraser, a bookmark, crayons, scissors and a glue stick.
+Read 1,000 books!
+At the 1,000 books milestone, your child will receive a certificate of completion, a Ready For Kindergarten pencil box which contains a pencil, an eraser, a bookmark, crayons, scissors and a glue stick.

 Frequently Asked Questions: